FORWRDFORWRDHQ

 The Predictability Trap

-Bright's 30 offensive lobs at the Masters tell the story perfectly.
+Bright's 30 offensive lobs at the Masters tell The Story perfectly.
 Exactly half resulted in rally wins — a 50% success rate that sounds decent until you realize it means opponents are reading her lob selection correctly half the time.
 Against elite competition, telegraphing your shots is death.

 When the most fundamentally sound player in mixed doubles starts forcing shots, you know the meta has shifted.